the-architech-xyz/landing/ARCHITECTS_CANVAS_README.md

-# The Architect's Canvas
+# The architech's Canvas

 A premium, fluid, scroll-driven animated section that demonstrates the product's unique value proposition in a narrative way.
 This component replaces the static "How It Works" section with an immersive, interactive experience.

 ## 🎯 Overview

-"The Architect's Canvas" is a core landing page section that creates a memorable, premium experience demonstrating effortless creation and intelligent design.
+"The architech's Canvas" is a core landing page section that creates a memorable, premium experience demonstrating effortless creation and intelligent design.
 The user's scroll action is the only driver of the animation's progress, creating a seamless narrative flow.

 ## ✨ Features